jarbhav/devops-notes/JOURNAL.md

 * Created a Github repository and pushed all the markdown docs there
 * Implemented and practised git commands
 * Completed documentation regarding git commands

+# 2023-03-09

+* Implemented and practised linux commands
+* Completed documentation regarding linux commands
+* Pushed the changes to github